michaelcontento/bono/src/payment/README.md

         Print "Yay! com.example.foo has been purchased!"
     End

-### ID-Aliasing?
+### ID aliasing?

-This goes into the same direction as the ID-Prefix thing, but one small step further.
+This goes into the same direction as the ID prefixing thing, but one step further.
 Instead of a simple prefix we define "virtual names" that are used when talking with the payment provider.
 With this we can handle different IAP IDs on different targets without headache.